Skip to content

 Confirm:

-• Capture pause behavior and scope controls.
+• Capture pause behaviour and scope controls.

 • Window exclusion rules for high-risk applications.